 Living in a small town doesn’t provide much opportunity for cultural diversity.
-With that in mind I have organized a fun way to learn and play through a cultural play date: Celebrating Chinese New Year with story time and crafts!
+With that in mind, I have organized a fun way to learn and play through a cultural play date: Celebrating Chinese New Year with story time and crafts!

 Chinese New Year is celebrated on Sunday, February 10th, and it is also known as the Spring Festival.
-It is China’s biggest traditional holiday of the year, and celebrated in other countries and territories with significant Chinese populations.
+It is China’s biggest traditional holiday of the year and is celebrated in other countries and territories with significant Chinese populations.
 This is a big event in China, houses are cleaned out for the new year, and they decorate their houses with red paper decorations stating wishes of prosperity, good luck, happiness, good fortune, wealth, and longevity for the coming year.
-Red represents power happiness, vitality (and scares away monsters).
+Red represents power happiness, and vitality (and scares away monsters).
 Gold represents wealth and good fortune.
 The dragon is another popular symbol for Chinese New Year.
-It is a symbol of strength, goodness, and good luck, and supernatural forces.
+It is a symbol of strength, goodness, good luck, and supernatural forces.

 Miss Huang, is a graduate student at our local university and was just as excited as I was to share her culture with us.
-She had lots of ideas, and suggestions.
+She had lots of ideas and suggestions.
 We had story time, and crafts for our cultural play date.

 For story time she read Happy Chinese New Year, Kai Lan! to the kids, and shared how she celebrates the Chinese New Year.
-In the book, Kai Lan and her friends are getting ready for the celebration of the new year.
-Kai Lan and her friends are assigned numbers to carry the dragon for the parade; but one of her friends was not happy with his assigned number.
-Kai Lan tells him of the importance of having that number, and team work.
+In the book, Kai-Lan and her friends are getting ready for the celebration of the new year.
+Kai Lan and her friends are assigned numbers to carry the dragon for the parade, but one of her friends was not happy with his assigned number.
+Kai Lan tells him of the importance of having that number, and teamwork.
 Then off they go to the parade to celebrate!

-This is a great book for preschoolers to learn about Chinese New Year.
+This is a great book for preschoolers to learn about the Chinese New Year.
 The best part of this book is that it has an English/Chinese pronunciation reference at the back.

 Miss Huang also prepared to have a craft session on Chinese knotting with the adults.
-One of the mommies present in the play date took advantage of this session, and made a beautiful dragon fly Chinese knot.
+One of the mommies present in the play date took advantage of this session, and made a beautiful dragonfly Chinese knot.

 This was indeed a great cultural play date!
-The children had the opportunity to learn about China, and their New Year’s celebration.
+The children had the opportunity to learn about China and their New Year’s celebration.
 I have to say it was a learning experience for both adults and children.
-Did I forget to mention, I also had Chinese fortune cookies for them to snack on during the play date.
+Did I forget to mention, I also had Chinese fortune cookies for them to snack on during the play date?

 Miss Huang made this play date even more fun, as she interacted, played, and colored with the children.
 She has a wealth of information on her culture, and was more than willing to share it with us!
-Thank you Miss Huang!
+Thank you, Miss Huang!

 Do you celebrate Chinese New Year’s?
 This was our first time, and it was awesome!
-Please let me know your thoughts, comment, share, like or pin!
+Please let me know your thoughts, comment, share, like, or pin!